 Nextdoor Goes Public

-Nextdoor is an app and social platform that enables users to connect with others based on their location – allowing neighbours to communicate within the same geographical area to share information.
+Nextdoor is an app and social platform that enables users to connect with others based on their location – allowing neighbors to communicate within the same geographical area to share information.
 The app launched in the United States in 2011 and began a global expansion in 2016, resulting in Nextdoor being available in 11 countries.
 In a more recent update, the app is going public through a reverse merger, with a special purpose acquisition company (SPAC) at an expected valuation of $4.3 billion.

 Following the announcement of plans to go public, Nextdoor, like all social media apps, must address some issues with content moderation.
-Users on the app can be toxic and this behaviour needs to be better managed.
+Users on the app can be toxic and this behavior needs to be better managed.
 Social media platforms have all had to face the challenge of reducing harmful content and with scrutiny from investors, Nextdoor must find solutions to make the platform a safer place for its users.

 Furthermore, Facebook has already launched a test competitor to Nextdoor, named “Neighborhoods”.
 Facebook’s “Neighborhoods” is a hyperlocal feature on the Facebook app that allows users to sign up on a profile – different from a user’s main Facebook profile to connect with nearby people.
-Once users have signed up and have joined a nearby neighbourhood, they can then share and see posts from their neighbours.
+Once users have signed up and have joined a nearby neighborhood, they can then share and see posts from their neighbors.
 However, Facebook has not rolled out “Neighborhoods” globally, an initial test was conducted in Canada, and Facebook have only just begun rolling out the feature in selected cities in the US.

 Hyperlocal platforms serve as a great opportunity for local businesses, allowing communities to recommend local cafes, shops or restaurants, which could lead to a new way to easily market to consumers in specific geographical areas.
-In fact, Nextdoor has already stated that the platform has facilitated over 50 million business recommendations from neighbours, showing a new avenue to market products and services through word-of-mouth marketing.
+In fact, Nextdoor has already stated that the platform has facilitated over 50 million business recommendations from neighbors, showing a new avenue to market products and services through word-of-mouth marketing.

 Applying For Jobs Through TikTok